-The DGC-2020HD can be configured to annunciate a pre-alarm or alarm when a loss of signal is detected at the coolant temperature, oil pressure, or fuel level sender input.
+The DGC-2020HD can detect a loss of signal at the coolant temperature, oil pressure, or fuel level sender input.
 Loss of signal is determined differently for resistive senders than for analog senders.
 When the DGC-2020HD is equipped with resistive senders (style number xxxxxxR), an open or short across the input terminals is considered to be a loss of signal.
-When the DGC-2020HD is equipped with analog senders (style number xxxxxxxA), any value outside of the user-defined range is considered a loss of signal.
+When the DGC-2020HD is equipped with analog senders (style number xxxxxxR), any value outside of the user-defined range is considered a loss of signal.
 Refer to the Analog Inputs chapter for details on analog sender range settings.